 The Journal of the American Medical Association (JAMA) says this about acute pain:

-Chronic pain is described as something to be managed over longer periods of time, if not for life.
+Chronic pain is described as something to be managed over long periods of time, if not for life.

 Chronic pain can be caused by genetic conditions, some illnesses, surgical pain, and injury.
-JAMA indicates over 20 million U.S. adults suffer from moderate to severe chronic pain on a daily basis.
-The good news
+Approximately 20 percent of people worldwide suffer from moderate to severe chronic pain on a daily basis.
+The good news is, there are effective alternative uses of essential oils over traditional treatments for chronic pain.

 It is important to know and be familiar with the type of pain you are dealing with in order to find the most effective treatment.